ShreyaMPattanashetti721999/Sentiment_Analysis_with_SVM_and_RandomForest/README.md

 ## Project Structure

-- `NLPQ1-4.ipynb`: This notebook covers the initial questions, including data loading, preprocessing, feature extraction, and initial classification using SVM.
+- `SVM.ipynb`: This notebook covers the initial questions, including data loading, preprocessing, feature extraction, and initial classification using SVM.
-- `QUESTION_5.ipynb`: This notebook deals with the optimization of preprocessing and feature extraction techniques.
+- `FEATURE_EXTRACTION.ipynb`: This notebook deals with the optimization of preprocessing and feature extraction techniques.
-- `QUESTION_5RANDOMFOREST.ipynb`: This notebook focuses on applying and evaluating a Random Forest classifier for the sentiment analysis task.
+- `RANDOMFOREST.ipynb`: This notebook focuses on applying and evaluating a Random Forest classifier for the sentiment analysis task.

 ## Usage
 Clone this repository to your local machine.